BEST THINGS TO DO IN COYOACÁN

-You’re required to book in advance because it’s so popular and therefore only let in a certain amount of people a day.
-We got our tickets through this website.
-The tickets in 2019 were around 250 pesos each after tax.
+Keep in mind: You’re required to book a week in advance because it’s so popular, they only let in a certain amount of people per day.
 It’s closed on Mondays.

-Love Mexican cuisine?
-The Best Things We Ate and Drank in Puebla, Mexico
+Love Mexican Cuisine?
+Read Next: The Best Things We Ate and Drank in Puebla, Mexico

 Are you familiar with Leon Trotsky?
 If not, read a little about him before coming here.
 Trotsky was the co-architect of the Russian Revolution and a political rival of Joseph Stalin.
 You can visit his former home in Coyoacán where he lived with his wife in exile from 1939-1940 after seeking asylum in Mexico with help from his friends, Frida and Diego.